AISemanticsStudy/commitment-semantics-with-latent-message-passing/README.md

 So in the definition of IDR, we don't require the IDR to be generated from causality but only define it being idempotent and discrete.
 In the theory, causality is a purely problem of alignment not a problem of dynamics.
 It is worth to point out that these are still an open questions and our theory is not yet mature enough to provide a definitive answer on:
-- if idempotent and discrete are the minimal requirements for forming IDR or a representation of atomic intelligence unit if we and building models in non-causal domains.
+- if idempotent and discrete are the minimal requirements for forming IDR as a representation of atomic intelligence unit if we and building models in non-causal domains.
 - if intelligence as a concept itself is strictly coupled with causality.
 The original author(Shenghang) doesn't have a strong conviction on this yet due to the lack of more concrete evidences and tools to validate.